rsdoiel/antenna/archives/2025/journalism_2025.20.md

 date: 2025-05-22, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated May 22 at 9:43 p.m.</em>
 Community and tradition inspire the performers of the Old-Time String Band and African American Music Ensemble.
-Each class of musical performers has shared its passion for traditional old-time Americana and African American gospel for years.
+Each class of musical performers has shared a passion for traditional old-time Americana and African American gospel for years.

 <br>